Visitor Viewing Information

 If you’d like to visit us, please note the following points:

 • Please email (secretary@sraa.org.au) or phone us in advance on 0431 436 500 to confirm you are planning to come.
-If the weather looks cloudy, call to see if observing is on.
+We send a “go/no go” for the viewing to all visitors and members whose email addresses we have on Saturday morning (depending on the cloud forecast).
+You can also call to see if observing is on.

 • Directions from Beaudesert: Set your navigator for 77 Christmas Creek Rd, Laravale.
 At Laravale, instead of following the highway round to the right over the bridge, go straight ahead onto Christmas Creek Road.
-After 600m on the left, you’ll see the sign for Old Laravale School, and a flag for the SRAA.
+After 700m on the left, you’ll see the sign for Old Laravale School, and a flag for the SRAA.
 Come through the gate, then head straight up the road about 70m.
-You’ll see a toilet block on your left and two shipping containers on the right.
-Park downhill from the toilet block, or next to the shipping containers (or wherever suits).
-We’ll be beyond the shipping containers.
+You’ll see a toilet block on your left and an open field with a house and clubhouse on the right.
+Park downhill from the toilet block or (or wherever suits).
+If you are bringing a telescope, you can drive onto the field to set it up.
+SRAA members will be on the field or in the clubhouse.

 • We recommend you arrive while it’s still light (around sunset) so you can easily park and orient yourself with the observing location.
 See the sunset table below.
-We’ll be there from 3.30pm.
-If you come in the dark, drive in using parking lights if possible and park as best you can, then walk to the shipping containers.
+Members are usually busy setting up by about 3:30-4:30pm.
+If you come in the dark, drive in using parking lights if possible and park as best you can, then walk to the observing field.

 MonthSunsetStart Observing